gosub-com/Zurfur/README.md

     afun mut write(data []byte) !int

 Spans are as fast, simple, and efficient as it gets.
-They are just a pointer and count.
+They are just a pointer and length.
 They are passed down the execution stack or stored on the async task frame when necessary.

 Given a range, the index operator can be used to slice a List.
 A change to